 Carefully check your attic and exterior walls to see if they have the proper type and amount of insulation.
 Insulation with an R-value of 25 is usually the recommended minimum in most areas.
 Make sure that your attic vents aren’t blocked by insulation and that there’s a vapor barrier (made of Kraft paper, plastic sheeting or tar paper) underneath the attic insulation.

 Carefully inspect your HVAC system for signs of wear and tear on an annual basis.
 Don’t forget about minor tasks, such as changing the air filter at least once every three months.
 If your unit is over 15 years old, consider replacing it with a newer, more energy-efficient unit.
 Inspect your ducts for signs of air leaks and have them sealed with duct mastic.

 Although a DIY home energy audit can reveal many avenues for energy savings, having one done by a trained professional is the best way to maximize your home’s energy efficiency.

-When it comes to improving your home’s energy efficiency, the professionals at Sherlock Heating & Air Conditioning can help.
+When it comes to improving your home’s energy efficiency, the professionals at Sherlock Plumbing Heating & Air can help.
 Contact us for all of your home energy evaluation needs throughout North San Diego.